loyjoy/academy/experiences/variables/variables.md

 ![Set variables](setUpVariable1.png "Set variables")
 ![Set variables](setUpVariable2.png "Set variables")

-Afterward, condition every newsletter module and question if the consumer wants to sign up with the variable you set in when the consumer says “yes”.
+Afterwards, condition every newsletter module and question, if the consumer wants to sign up, with the variable you set in when the consumer says “yes”.

 ![Set variables](setUpVariable3.png "Set variables")

-You can use variables in any different cases.
-Both were only examples to show you how it works!
+You can use variables in many different cases.
+We made up a few examples to show you how it works!